zorec/ng2-pack/README.md

 yarn add ng2-pack
 ```

 Then you can import a module from 'ng2-pack' and use it.
-You may need to install jQuery and jQuery UI Sortable.
-These dependencies will be removed from this project soon.
+You may need to install Select 2 (the dependency will be removed in the final version).

 ```ts
 import { AppComponent } from './app.component';